 The RAE-SEP Tube Cartridge is designed to provide six one-time specific measurements of benzene.
 This cartridge has unique properties and performance features not found in other monitors.
-It has been designed to provide accurate, benzene-only measurement and has only been evaluated and tested on the MultiRAE Benzene monitor.
+It has been designed to provide accurate, benzene-only measurement and has only been evaluated and tested on the MultiRAE or MultiRAE Pro monitor equipped with a 9.8eV lamp.

-Failure to use the MultiRAE Benzene monitor with the RAE-Sep Tube Cartridge will result in inaccurate detection or measurement, which may include the failure to detect benzene and possible serious injury or death.
+Failure to use the MultiRAE or MultiRAE Pro monitor equipped with a 9.8eV lamp and with the RAE-Sep Tube Cartridge will result in inaccurate detection or measurement, which may include the failure to detect benzene and possible serious injury or death.

-The RAE-Sep Tube Cartridge is warranted by RAE Systems by Honeywell only for use with the MultiRAE Benzene monitor.
+The RAE-Sep Tube Cartridge is warranted by RAE Systems by Honeywell only for use with the MultiRAE or MultiRAE Pro monitor.
 Any other use will void the product warranty.
 In addition, RAE Systems by Honeywell specifically disclaims liability for all loss or damage arising out of any use of the RAE-Sep Tube Cartridge that violates the warnings and instructions in this manual.